N.J. Admin. Code § 7:27B-4.1

 The following words and terms, when used in this subchapter, have the following meanings, unless the context clearly indicates otherwise.

-"Alternative smoke opacity standard" means the smoke opacity standard applicable to a specific vehicle-engine-chassis combination, as determined by the procedure set forth at 7:27B-4.5.
+"Alternative smoke opacity standard" means the smoke opacity standard applicable to a specific vehicle-engine-chassis combination, as determined by the procedure set forth at N.J.A.C.
+7:27B-4.5.

 "Best available retrofit technology" or "BART" means an aftermarket particulate emissions control device that, as determined by the Department, can be used on or in a regulated vehicle or regulated equipment, at a reasonable cost to achieve substantial reduction of fine particulate diesel emissions, and is either a diesel emissions control strategy for which CARB has issued an Executive Order, or a verified retrofit technology for which the USEPA has issued a Verification Letter.
-"Best available retrofit technology" includes only those retrofit devices and fuel for which the retrofit device manufacturer or fuel manufacturer certifies that the installation and use would not jeopardize the original engine warranty in effect at the time of the installation or the commencement of use of the retrofit device or fuel, and for which the manufacturer has issued a warranty pursuant to 7:27-32.9.
+"Best available retrofit technology" includes only those retrofit devices and fuel for which the retrofit device manufacturer or fuel manufacturer certifies that the installation and use would not jeopardize the original engine warranty in effect at the time of the installation or the commencement of use of the retrofit device or fuel, and for which the manufacturer has issued a warranty pursuant to N.J.A.C.
+7:27-32.9.

 "BART 1" means a BART that achieves a minimum particulate emissions control level of 25 percent reduction in mass.